 You can either sell your items at auction or give your items a fixed price.
 I much prefer going for a fixed price, as you can also give the buyers an option to submit their best offer.
-With eBay, you need to be at the top of your game and make sure your listings are looking professional, have great descriptions and are keyworded properly.
-People on this platform are looking for specific stuff, they’re not just browsing to find something nice.
-That’s why you are much better off selling sought-after items to make the most of it.
+With eBay, you need to be at the top of your game, make sure your listings are looking professional, have great descriptions, and are keyworded properly.
+People on this platform are looking for specific stuff.
+They’re not just browsing to find something nice.
+That’s why you are much better off selling sought-after items to make the most of them.

-Depop charges a 10% fees on everything you sell and you’ll get pay through PayPal.
+Depop charges a 10% fee on everything you sell, and you’ll get pay through PayPal.

 5. Facebook Marketplace